 At Bishop Road we have a range of security measures to ensure all pupils are safeguarded.
-Any e-Safety incidents are recorded in line with our e-Safety policy and all pupils receive e-Safety education at school and are taught how to get the most from this valuable resource.
+Any online safety incidents are recorded in line with our Online Safety policy and all pupils receive online safety education at school and are taught how to get the most from this valuable resource.

-It is also important to recognise that e-Safety is a whole school community safeguarding responsibility and we are committed to helping parents/carers in supporting their children use the internet in a safe and rewarding way.
+It is also important to recognise that online safety is a whole school community safeguarding responsibility and we are committed to helping parents/carers in supporting their children use the internet in a safe and rewarding way.

 It is advised that parents/carers talk to their children about how they can use the internet in a safe manner at home.
 Please see the further information section below for advice and guidance on how to do this.

 Remember, that whilst you can educate your child on the safest way to use the internet, it is impossible to make tools such as search engines 100% safe.
 It is therefore important that you encourage your child to report a problem to yourself or the school.

 Internet Matters is a new online portal designed for parents to access simple, easy and practical advice about online safety for their children, right through from pre-school to teens.
 It provides tips on protecting children from online grooming, cyberbullying, privacy and identity theft and inappropriate content.
 Internet Matters is a not-for profit organisation set up by BT, Sky, TalkTalk and Virgin Media.